Mehul-Agarwaal/Javascript-Projects/README.md

 User can generate new random quotes with just a click of a button & post them on twitter using the tweet button

 completed on 10/06/2025

+## PROJECT 8: QR-CODE GENERATOR

+This project helps users to create QR-Codes for a given text and URL's

+Added a cool animation on the input field when no text is submitted by the user

+completed on 11/06/2025